All Episodes

 It's the motherland, so to speak.

-We had this hilarious, if you know Tom Skinner is, you understand how monumental this link up is.
+We had this hilarious, if you know who Tom Skinner is, you understand how monumental this link up is.

 This is a beautiful thing.

-Thomas Skinner linking up with JD Vance, the Veep.
+Thomas Skinner linking up with JD Vance, the VEEP.

 We love to see it.